Previously, we have put together a few articles on micro-needle treatment.

 Case Study #10: Pigmentation and facial flushing

-Hello, I am reaching out to see if you can help, I have had 4 sessions of micro-needling performed by my dermatologist.
+Hello, I am reaching out to see if you can help, I was told a lot about the micro-needle benefits by my dermatologist, who then carried out 4 treatments.
 Since then my skin has developed brown spots and extreme flushing, My skin has always been delicate and occasionally sensitive, but it remains flushed and is hot to the touch since the treatment.
 The clinic gave me Vitamin C serum to use on my skin after treatment but this seems to be making the inflammation worse?
 I have been to see a dermatologist who recommended that I get some labs done to see if it’s a low-grade infection.
 So far, nothing has come up concerning my results but the symptoms still persist and I am at a loss now, I’m a bit hesitant as my dermatologist does not seem to know what to do with me now?
 I was so relieved to find your website and the information on the adverse effects of micro-needling, and will not commit to more treatments even though the clinic feel I should finish my course of 6?
 I have read your article on what to avoid after treatment and am concerned this maybe a result of applying Vitamin C?
 Do you think the pigmentation marks wil lever go as a result of this problem?

-If you are concerned about your skin, please do reach out to us here.
+If you are concerned about your skin, don’t hesitate to contact us here.